jardieljr/derivatives/assignment_2/README.md

 ![screenshot](Images/hedge-ratio-call.png)

 # Part II :  price an American Option
-In this part, we designed a VBA model to price an American option using binomial model and Monte carlo simulation(short for MCS) based on a continuous stochastic process
+In this part, we designed a VBA model to price an American option using binomial model and Monte carlo simulation(short for MCS) based on a continuous stochastic process.

 1) The market price of the target asset (AIRBUS)is following:
+2)
 Stock price =$114.90, Strike price=$100, quoted call price=$15.15, quoted put price=$3.09, Matrurity time= 60 days

 ### Call